Where is South Ossetia and why does it want to join Russia?

 “Since 2008, when the war happened, Russia has become pretty much the only power controlling and backing South Ossetia, and the region has been cut off from Tbilisi, from mainland Georgia,” said Maia Otarashvili, research fellow and deputy director of research at the Foreign Policy Research Institute.

-What legal steps will South Ossetia take to join Russia?
+What has South Ossetia said about joining Russia?

 Bibilov said Thursday that South Ossetia will take legal steps to join the Russian Federation “in the near future,” according to comments published by the United Russia party press service carried by Russian news agency Tass.